HLN (TV network): 2022–present: End of original live programming and decline

 On December 1, 2022, as part of cost-cutting measures imposed by new owner Warner Bros.
 Discovery (WBD)—formed earlier that year with the merger of previous owner WarnerMedia with Discovery, Inc.—new CNN president Chris Licht announced that HLN would no longer produce original live news programming effective December 6, and that HLN would merge its operations with sister channel Investigation Discovery under Warner Bros.
 Discovery U.S. Networks head Kathleen Finch.
 Licht stated that the company was aiming to direct its resources towards CNN's "core news programming and products" going forward.

-On December 6, the channel began simulcasting CNN This Morning daily during part of the previous Morning Express and Weekend Express timeslots; one observer has indicated that HLN is still required to carry some news programming in order to fulfill contracts with cable providers.
-True crime documentary programs—including original episodes of previously-commissioned series such as Real Life Nightmare—air throughout the rest of the day.
+On December 6, the channel began simulcasting CNN This Morning daily during part of the previous Morning Express and Weekend Express timeslots, transitioning to the morning edition of CNN News Central as of February 26, 2024; one observer has indicated that HLN is still required to carry some news programming in order to fulfill contracts with cable providers.
+True crime documentary programs—primarily Forensic Files, though initially including original episodes of series commissioned prior to the restructuring such as Real Life Nightmare—air throughout the rest of the day, along with marathons of Warner Bros.
+Television drama series on weekends to promote their availability on the Max streaming service.
 Some analysts have suggested that this may be just a transitional move towards WBD using the channel space for a different format entirely.